Essays, Stories, Adventures, Dreams

 Why does the Footloose Forester choose to expose the soft underbelly of his own ignorance?
 Frankly, it stems from recently being called ignorant.
-It may have been intended to be a knife jab in an ad hominem attack (appealing to feelings or prejudices rather than intellect) but it did not draw blood because the Footloose Forester has grown a thick enough skin to recognize ad hominem rants as the weapons of those who never seem to come up with worthy counterpoints in dialogue.
+It may have been intended to be a knife jab in an ad hominem attack (appealing to feelings or prejudices rather than intellect) but it did not draw blood because the Footloose Forester has grown a thick enough skin to recognize ad hominem rants as the weapons of those who never come up with worthy counterpoints in dialogue.

 Thanks to the Copy + Paste function, the Footloose Forester is able to borrow similar views he shared in another chronicle in 2014.
 The edited excerpts are printed here, just as a check on the veracity of the presumptions.

 From: On Ignorance, March 2014: